 - Finding out information from an object’s image.
 Let’s say you have a huge amount of items and their related information.
 By using an image classification method to identify which item it is, information retrieval is much faster.

 - Fast production line outlier detection can also be implemented using image classification methods.
 Faulty items can ruin a whole production batch and having a person looking at the manufacturing line all day long is a waste of time for both the employer and employee!!

 - Automate data-grouping by applying clustering algorithms on previously created embeddings.
 This can be applied to segment an audience on its own or even to do the initial data-labeling step for a supervised learning algorithm.

 - Finding duplicate content.
 Again, let’s picture an e-commerce site where users upload products.
 Users don't all follow the same order, picture quantity or even quality.
 They don’t even use the same writing syntax.
 How do we tackle this?
 By using embeddings!

 We have now gone through one of the most promising techniques used in ML and the applications it can have, having covered from the basic concept of an embedding to how it can be used on image similarity and classification jobs.
 What is more, we have tackled the myth that ML models need huge amounts of labeled data in order to achieve state of the art results.

 Want to check out these techniques in action?
-Click here to request access to our ML hub.
-There, we have a few demos of how computer vision methods can be used to automate repetitive and time consuming tasks.
+You can request access to our ML hub by click this link.
+There, we have demos of how computer vision methods can be used to automate repetitive and time consuming tasks.

 Now it is your turn.
 Are there any repetitive image classification tasks that are worth automating?
 Would a recommender system boost your entrepreneurship?
 How can these models be used in your field?
 Don't hesitate to contact us and discuss all about how you can use embeddings.